chris7716/matching-engine/README.md

 - **Buy Orders**: Orders that seek to purchase at a specific price or better.
 - **Sell Orders**: Orders that seek to sell at a specific price or better.
 - **Order Matching**: The engine automatically matches orders when a new one is added, based on the price conditions.
-- **Order Display**: The system displays all buy and sell orders in the system.
+- **Trade Responses**: The matching engine will return responses for the trades.

 ## Instructions